-READING FOR CRITERIA & COMPLIANCE
+READING FOR STRUCTURE & COMPLIANCE

-- Structure vs. Compliance The next two sections may be a little difficult to differentiate, but they are separate. - Structure speaks to how you should organize and format your proposal whereas Compliance speaks to the conditions on which funding (or even proposal review) is contingent.
-Structural issues CAN be compliance issues.
-For example, a page limit description is informative about the structure, but failure to comply with the limit would be cause for a rejected proposal. - When reading for compliance you are looking for requirements to which you are obligated, such as confirmation of institutional assurances and certifications, inclusion of required proposal documents and forms, and allowable or unallowable costs/activities. - Examples of compliance issues are things we've previously mentioned: Deadline, inclusion of regulatory protections, inclusion of specified project components (standard review criteria headers, required letters, etc.) unallowable costs or failure to include a required partner.
+- Structure vs. Compliance The next two sections may be a little difficult to differentiate, but they are separate. - Structure → proposal organization and format - Compliance → conditions on which funding (or even proposal review) is contingent - Structural issues CAN be compliance issues.
+For example, a page limit description is informative about the structure, but failure to comply with the limit would be cause for a rejected proposal. - When reading for compliance you are looking for requirements to which you are obligated, such as confirmation of institutional assurances and certifications, inclusion of required proposal documents and forms, and allowable or unallowable costs/activities. - Examples of compliance issues are things we've previously mentioned: Deadline, inclusion of regulatory protections, inclusion of specified project components (standard review criteria headers, required letters) unallowable costs or failure to include a required partner.

-READING FOR STRUCTURE & FORMAT
+READING FOR STRUCTURE & COMPLIANCE

 - Research is fundamentally about attention to detail.
-That goes double for proposal preparation! - Competition is tight enough for funding.
+That goes double for proposal preparation! - Competition is tight for funding (< 30% funding rate).
 There is no reason a proposal should ever be returned without review due to an omission or formatting error. - Before you call a Program Officer with a question about formatting or structure, re-read the RFP.